The Best Medical Website Design Tips to Grow A Practice

 Patient reviews are an extremely powerful psychological influencer to generate new patients for a practice.
 Just like any other business that provides a group of services potential customers want to hear from others who have tried the services.

-Nearly 70% of patients form an opinion of a medical or dental practice by reading 6 reviews or less.
+Nearly 70% of patients form an opinion of a medical practice by reading 6 reviews or less.
 Not too mention that reviews are one of the top 3 most important ranking signals for search results.

 A medical practice needs to formulate a strategy to generate new patient reviews and showcase them on their website homepage and a testimonials page.
 Taking it a step further and creating a video testimonial can be that much more impactful.